piyush-kurur/piyush-kurur.github.io/contents/posts/2013-10-18-Type-theory-series.md

 a grip on the various beautiful ideas that go under the name *type theory*.
 It looks to me that the time has come for a deep dive into the [hott] (no this is definitely not a typo) waters.
-This is the first in the series of posts that on type theory and its various ramifications to Functional programming and foundations of mathematics.
+This is the first in a series of posts on type theory and its various ramifications to Functional programming and foundations of mathematics.
 I am not an expert in this area but by blogging I hope to gain the insights that has eluded me so far.